peysal/spock-samples/README.md

 Currently we have 2 package name:

 1. name.peysal -> all the code should be commit here.
 2. org.mhshams -> have more advance example on Spock.
 Just for reference.
-Later will be remove
+Later will be remove.
+Tq Mohd :)